Detective Conan: Police Academy Arc: Manga

-Volume list
+Volumes

 Anime

 On August 3, 2021, it was announced that the manga would receive an anime television series adaptation.
-It premiered on December 4, 2021, on ytv and NTV.
+It premiered on December 4, 2021, on ytv and Nippon Television.
 The fifth and last episode aired on March 4, 2023.
-The anime aired on an irregular broadcast schedule, and is treated as part of the main Case Closed series, with Wild Police Story episodes airing in place of any regular canon or filler.
+The anime aired on an irregular broadcast schedule, and is treated as part of the main Case Closed series.
 Because of this, Crunchyroll licenses the series, as they have continually licensed Case Closed since 2014.
 It featured the regular opening and ending themes from Case Closed.
 The first episode uses the opening theme "Yura Yura" by Wands.
 The second and third episodes use the opening theme "Sleepless" by B'z.
-The fourth episode use the opening theme "Sparkle" by Maki Ohguro.
-The first episode uses the ending theme "Sweet Moonlight" by Breakerz, which is also used in the second episode.
+The fourth and fifth episodes use the opening theme "Sparkle" by Maki Ohguro.
+The first and second episodes use the ending theme "Sweet Moonlight" by Breakerz.
 The third episode uses the ending theme "Karappo no Kokoro" (空っぽの心) by Sard Underground.
 The fourth episode uses the ending theme "Playmaker" (プレイメーカー, Pureimēkā) by All at Once feat.
 Yudai Ohno (from Da-ice).
 The fifth episode uses the ending theme "Kuufuku" (クウフク) by Konya, Anomachikara and Valshe.

-Episode list
+Episodes

 Reception

-Detective Conan: Police Academy Arc – Wild Police Story's first volume was the 5th best-selling manga volume in its first week, with 122,243 copies sold, and the 19th best-selling manga volume in its second week, with 44,749 copies sold.
-The second volume was the 9th best-selling manga volume in its first week, with 101,623 copies sold.
+Detective Conan: Police Academy Arc – Wild Police Story's first volume was the fifth best-selling manga volume in its first week, with 122,243 copies sold, and the nineteenth best-selling manga volume in its second week, with 44,749 copies sold.
+The second volume was the ninth best-selling manga volume in its first week, with 101,623 copies sold.